Overview of Patent Process for Inventors

 Can you give me an overview of the patent process?
 Inventors and founders often ask me for an overview of what to expect when getting a patent.
 That’s a fair question.
 And there are a variety of approaches to answering it.
 The answer really depends on the person’s perspective.
 A patent secretary will view the process differently from a patent agent, who will view it differently from a government official, etc..

-For example, the United States Patent and Trademark Office (“USPTO”) provides an overview of the “Process for Obtaining a Utility Patent.”
-Understandably, the USPTO focusses largely on the procedural aspects of getting a patent.
+For example, according to a patent lawyer, the United States Patent and Trademark Office (“USPTO”) provides an overview of the “Process for Obtaining a Utility Patent.”
+Understandably, the USPTO focuses largely on the procedural aspects of getting a patent.
 After all, the USPTO is concerned with how each applicant navigates their system.

 I come at the patent process from the inventor’s perspective.
 I am most concerned with maximizing value from the patent process.
 So my “overview” is a little bit different.
 I focus on comparing the invention to the state of the art and using that comparison to draft the most valuable patent claims possible.
 Below, I have outlined this process.
 Notably, it looks quite different from other “overviews” of the patent system.